Starpal/zodiac-symbols/README.md

 # zodiac-symbols

-Full-Stack Mobile App build using Express.js, Node.js, MongoDB Atlas connected through Heroku and React-Native for both iOS and Android Frontend.
+Full-Stack Mobile App built using Express.js, Node.js, MongoDB Atlas connected through Heroku and React-Native for both iOS and Android Frontend.
 Expo environment.
 The DB is a collection of the 360' Zodiac Degrees interpretations in accordance with the Sabian Symbols.
 The App allows the following:

 1) To search in the DB for a specific Degree of the 360',